Scene; Ilkeston in darkness.

 The editorial went on to state that the street lamps had been lit before, but only after considerable effort on the part on individual townsmen and in the face of difficulty and opposition.
 But now the lamps stand useless.

 It urged the inhabitants to contribute towards the cost of supplying light.

 The campaign to supply street lighting was also supported by the Pioneer.
 It was appalled that a town of 8000 inhabitants could not agree to pay £50 or £60 a year for this.

 “A shilling per house or three-half-pence per head per annum too high a tax for the advantages of light!”

-At a subsequent meeting to discuss the issue various resolutions were put forward in an effort to light the town but all were voted down by the majority of ratepayers.
+At the advertised meeting to discuss the issue, various resolutions were put forward in an effort to light the town but all were voted down by the majority of ratepayers.
 Some of their objections might sound familiar even today.

 For example, one farmer, dressed in ‘his best coat and worst manners’, did not see why he should pay for lighting when he would not benefit from it nor make any use of it.
 He had no daughters who could suffer from rude remarks or ruder assaults by the louts who frequent the dark, narrow streets; he had no sons to take advantage of those same black streets and commit nuisances; and his chickens and pigs had no need of light!